Hemlock Woolly Adelgid

 These insects display several different forms during their life cycle, including winged and wingless adults.
 The females are oval, blackish-gray, and about 1 mm in length.
 Newly hatched nymphs called "crawlers" are approximately the same size, reddish-brown, and produce white, waxy, cottony or wool-like tufts that cover their bodies throughout their life.
 The white-woolly masses are 3 mm or more in diameter.
 The presence of these woolly flecks on twigs and at the base of the hemlock needles is the most obvious indicator of an infestation.

-For more background information download our Forest Health Fact Sheet on Hemlock Woolly Adelgid or the U.S.Forest Service Pest Alert for Hemlock Wooly Adelgid.
+For more background information download the booklet Biology and Control of Hemlock Woolly Adelgid published by the USFS-Forest Health Technology Enterprise Team.
+A shorter summary is available on our Forest Health Fact Sheet on Hemlock Woolly Adelgid or the U.S.Forest Service Pest Alert for Hemlock Woolly Adelgid.